 Tobacco plantation, Pinar del Río, Cuba Courtesy Wikimedia Commons Henryk Kotowski Accessed 4 May 2017

-Origin of commercial use
+Origin & use

 Though the properties associated with tobacco (a word taken from the now extinct Taino people of the Caribbean) had been already appreciated for many millennia in the Americas (it was used by the Mayans, Aztecs, and Incas) where N. rustica was the favoured species of Central and Eastern America.
 Native American Indians smoked tobacco before hunting and during religious ceremonies, the smoking of the ‘peace pipe’ being an important ritual during political negotiations and were a noted feature of the discussions over European land acquisition.